By Martin Alva - September 14, 2018

 Hot water or shampoo?

-It is a straight fact when it comes to old cars that using a shampoo to clean your car is always a better option.
+It is a straight fact when it comes to old cars that using a shampoo for classic car cleaning is always a better option.
 Washing with just hot water while might not have a direct impact on the paint will make the body vulnerable to wash marring due to microscopic contaminants already present on the surface.

 Hence, using a shampoo provides with lubrication which is effective on dirt and stains while retaining the quality of the paint.
 Apart from that, it is not preferable to use a washing-up liquid when washing your precious possession as this might contain salt which could be unfriendly to older paintwork.
 However, even while choosing a shampoo, one must take care with the shampoo chosen and avoid anything that would damage the get rid of the wax coating of the car.